 He’s a doctor, of course.
 The master at preservation.
 The man who helps us cheat death, the man who keeps going and going and going until he feels that heart beat once more.

-Bob Hart has been going and going for 40 years now on this land.
+Bob Hart has been going and going for more than 40 years now on this land.
 He’s gathered these 92 buildings from the surrounding counties and moved them to this 200-acre haven.
 He’s stuffed the cabins with beds, chairs, food, dresses, shoes, brooms, medicine.
 Each structure represents a part of this village he calls Hart Square.

 Hart didn’t mean to create a village.
 It just happened.
 A friend thought his cabin would look good on Hart’s land, so he sold it to Hart for $100.
 Then people gave him more cabins.
 And once he had the cabins, he had to decorate them with original furniture.

 After a while, Hart started spotting cabins around the county from his airplane.
 He approached strangers.
 “Can I buy your cabin?” he asked.
 Sometimes people said no, so he waited.
 Everyone knew Hart would take better care of their old cabins than they could.
 He’s a doctor, after all.

 Everyone eventually tries to cheat death.
 We have cleanses, lotions, and potions for it.
 After others die, we take their organs, so we can live just a little longer.
 We go to great lengths to preserve our lifeless bodies.
 We all want to live.
 Hart understands this desire.

 “The love of restoring stuff — it’s almost like resuscitating a person,” he says.
 “To a doctor, that’s the best.”